laverdet/isolated-vm/README.md

 ====================================================

 `isolated-vm` is a library for nodejs which gives you access to v8's `Isolate` interface.
 This allows you to create JavaScript environments which are completely *isolated* from each other.
+You might find this module useful if you need to run some untrusted code in a secure way.
+You may also find this module useful if you need to run some JavaScript simultaneously in multiple threads.
+You may find this project *very* useful if you need to do both at the same time!

 API DOCUMENTATION
 -----------------

-Since isolates share no resources with each other, the primary goal of this API is to provide primitives which make marshalling data between many isolates quick and easy.
+Since isolates share no resources with each other, most of this API is built to provide primitives which make marshalling data between many isolates quick and easy.
 The only way to pass data from one isolate to another is to first make that data *transferable*.
 Primitives (except for `Symbol`) are always transferable.
 This means if you invoke a function in a different isolate with a number or string as the argument, it will work fine.
 If you need to pass more complex information you will have to first make the data transferable with one of the methods here.

 Most methods will provide both a synchronous and an asynchronous version.
 Calling the synchronous functions will block your thread while the method runs and eventually returns a value.
 The asynchronous functions will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) while the work runs in a separate thread pool.

-I recommend deciding which version of the API is the best for your project and sticking to it throughout your code, i.e. don't mix and match async/sync code.
-The only strict technical limitation, though, is that you may not call a synchronous method from within a asynchronous method.
+There are some rules about which functions may be called from certain contexts:

+1. Asynchronous functions may be called at any time
+2. Synchronous functions usually may not be called from an asynchronous function
+3. You may call a synchronous function from an asynchronous function as long as that function belongs to current isolate
+4. You may call a synchronous function belonging to the default nodejs isolate at any time

 Additionally, some methods will provide an "ignored" version which runs asynchronously but returns no promise.
 This can be a good option when the calling isolate would ignore the promise anyway, since the ignored versions can skip an extra thread synchronization.
 Just be careful because this swallows any thrown exceptions which might make problems hard to track down.

 It's also worth noting that all asynchronous invocations will run in the order they were queued, regardless of whether or not you wait on them.
 So, for instance, you could call several "ignored" methods in a row and then `await` on a final async method to observe some side-effect of the ignored methods.

 ### Class: `Isolate` *[transferable]*